Shelby County v. Holder: Public officials

 House Judiciary Committee chair Bob Goodlatte said the committee would review new voting data but that he was unsure whether it would take any action in response to the decision.
 On July 18, 2013, the House Judiciary Subcommittee on the Constitution and Civil Justice held a hearing to discuss how the House should respond to the ruling.

 Senate Majority Leader Harry Reid said that Democrats were concerned with the ruling in light of "Republicans doing everything they could to suppress voting" in the 2012 elections, and that the Senate would act to address the decision.
 Senator Bob Corker said that he "cannot imagine" Congress ever agreeing on the terms of a new coverage formula.
 On July 17, 2013, the Senate Judiciary Committee began to hold hearings on how to respond to the decision.

 Republican Senator Ted Cruz supported the ruling: "Today, the Supreme Court recognized the enormous progress made toward voting equality in the United States since the Voting Rights Act was passed in 1965.
 The Court rightly decided that the statutory standard used decades ago to subject democratically elected state legislatures to second-guessing by unelected federal bureaucrats no longer survives constitutional scrutiny."

-At the state level, Texas and Mississippi officials pledged within hours of the decision to enforce voter ID laws that the attorney general had precleared.
+At the state level, Texas and Mississippi officials pledged within hours of the decision to enforce voter ID laws that the attorney general had blocked while investigating their effect on voting.
 Florida Secretary of State Ken Detzner said it made no sense for five Florida counties to be subject to preclearance based on decades-old voting rights data and that the decision would save the state money.
 New York Governor Andrew Cuomo said the decision troubled him and called upon Congress to pass a new coverage formula.